windnode/WindNODE_ABW/docs/energy_system_model.rst

 Energy demand in future scenarios
 """""""""""""""""""""""""""""""""

-In 2035 and 2050, a reduction of electricity and heat demand is assumed:
+In 2035 and 2050, a reduction of electricity and heat demand is assumed due to building renovation and demographic change.
+Other aspects such as changes in devices' efficiencies or consumers' behavior is not taken into account.

 1. For the **heat demand**, an annual renovation rate is used to determine the total renovation quantity for the target
    years: